-We are accepting applications for our Summer Editorial Internship.
-If you’d like to be considered for this opportunity, please see the guidelines below.
+Our Fall Editorial Internship is currently closed.
+If you’d like to be considered for future opportunities, please see the guidelines below.

 Lucinda Literary’s Editorial and Online Marketing Internship offers high-energy, self-motivated, creative, do-it-all interns the opportunity to gain experience in tasks such as: